tomekc/cartography_workshop/ddd_intro.md

 # Focus

 ^[KS]
-Single Scenario
-Avoid distractions to consider multiple scenarios
+Avoid distractions to consider multiple scenarios Single Scenario
 Open mind
-Forget about our system - we want create something not influenced by possible bad decisions from past keep concepts explicit
+Forget about our system
 Company from 80's

 ---